/ IN THIS BLOG

-Numerous rules and regulations that govern how it can be handled, transported, and treated—and rightfully so.
-If those regulations weren’t in place, it could quickly lead to those hazardous materials being improperly disposed of.
-This would then lead to groundwater and soil contamination and people and animals coming into contact it.
+Numerous rules and regulations govern how hazardous waste is handled, transported, and treated—and rightfully so.
+Without such regulations there is an increased risk of those hazardous materials being improperly disposed of.
+Improper waste disposal leads to groundwater and soil contamination that negatively affects people and animals coming into contact it.
 Such exposure can cause serious illness, disease, and potentially death.
 Regulations, therefore, are obviously put in place with safety in mind, and a large part of that safety component is the use of waste codes.

-The Environmental Protection Agency (EPA) has created a list of these waste codes.
+The Environmental Protection Agency (EPA) created a list of hazardous waste codes.
 These are alphanumeric labels that explain exactly what kind of hazardous waste is being handled, transported, or treated.
 Four primary lists of hazardous waste and their codes are found in the Code of Federal Regulations (Title 40 CFR §261).
 These lists define F, K, P, and U lists.
 For example:

-- D004 through D043: toxic waste (can pertain to containing heavy metals such as mercury, arsenic, lead, chromium, and more).
+- D004 through D043: toxic waste (containing heavy metals such as mercury, arsenic, lead, chromium, and more)

 A hazardous material can warrant a waste code either by virtue of its characteristics (it’s flammable, corrosive, etc.), or it can become hazardous due to the process it undergoes during manufacturing.